missuo/FreeGPT35/README.md

 ## Compatibility

 You can use it in any app, such as OpenCat, Next-Chat, Lobe-Chat, Bob, etc. Feel free to fill in an **API Key** with any string, for example, `gptyyds`.

-It's best not to use **immersive translate**, otherwise your server IP may be suspected of suspicious activity and quickly blocked.

 ### Bob
 ![Bob](./img/bob.png)